Symo-Stuart/Financial-Performance-of-Polish-Firms/README.md

 # **Financial-Performance-of-Polish-Firms**
-This project will be looking at building a Machine Learning Linear Regression Model to predict whether a given polish firm is headed for bankruptcy or not
+This project looks at building a Machine Learning Linear Regression Model to predict Bankruptdcy for Polish Firms
 ## **Introduction**
-This project intends to build a regression model to predict a Polish company's performance using given performance criteria.
+This project builds a regression model to predict a Polish company's Financial performance using given performance financial ratios over a 13 year period.
 The data used for analysis is a multivariate Polish bankruptcy data set collected from 2000 to 2013.
 It contains 64 attributes labeled X1-X64.
-The full description attached in the image below.
+The data set and it's full description can be downloaded from `http://archive.ics.uci.edu/ml/datasets/polish+companies+bankruptcy+data`
 ## **Topics to be covered include;**
 - `Importing data into R-Studio`
 - `Loading the Required libraries`